developdenver/Writing-SQL/00-Beginning.md

 1. Explain how to read an entity relationship diagram (ERD)

 ### Prerequisites
 * No SQL experience needed!
+Welcome!

 ### Lesson
 Objective 1: **Describe the structure of a SQL query**